 3] If animals had no fear of humans and we had no fear of certain animals…is there a particular animal you would love to be able to observe closely?

 When I was at primary school a man used to come once or twice a year and share his slide show with the class.
 I think his name was Mr Crabtree, but I might be totally mistaken.
 The photographs were of his dives, mainly off the coast Scotland or Wales.
-We saw seals, dolphins and wales aswell as many other fish and coastal birds.
+We saw seals, dolphins and whales as well as many other fish and coastal birds.

 Since I was five years old and first heard this wonderful information about the blue whale, I have been in awe…I can’t convey the excitement in my bones at the thought of being close to a blue whale.